WiFi Analyzer – Improving WiFi Performance

 To check WiFi interference, you need a WiFi analyzer app with support for both the 2.4 GHz as well as the 5 GHz band.
 You then need to analyze nearby wireless networks to see which frequency bands and channels they’re using and avoid the most used parts of the radio frequency spectrum.

 That depends on which WiFi analyzer you choose.
-The Best WiFi analyzer apps, such as NetSpot, Network Analyzer, and Network Performance Monitor are all perfectly safe, and you can rest assured, knowing they won’t harm your computer.
+The Best WiFi analyzer apps, such as NetSpot, Network Performance Monitor, or inSSIDer are all perfectly safe, and you can rest assured, knowing they won’t harm your computer.

 Just like cell phones, televisions, and radios, WiFi networks use radio waves to transmit data over the air.
 This means that the signals they send can be blocked walls, common household objects, and even other electronic devices broadcasting on the same frequencies.

 The best WiFi analyzer apps can tell you everything you need to know about nearby WiFi networks, provide you with detailed information about a network’s coverage, reveal areas of channel interference, and more, making them indispensable when it comes to troubleshooting and optimization.

 A WiFi analyzer is a useful tool whose purpose is to provide a wealth of information about wireless networks, including their signal strength, coverage, names, and security configuration.
 This information can be used to troubleshoot WiFi-related issues, plan network deployments, and more.

 Modern WiFi analyzers like NetSpot are easy to read because they present all gathered information in the form of interactive tables, graphs, charts, and heatmaps.
 In most cases, you can spot issues with coverage, signal strength, or security settings at a glance and quickly determine what you need to do to solve them.